 - Violin practice exercises don’t have to be a bore.
 Have fun and play some games like the Violin Fingering game at Fiddlerman.com.

 - Get inspired by watching violin videos on YouTube.
 Not sure where to start?
 Check out Bryson Andres playing “Secrets” by One Republic or Hillary Hahn playing a Bach Sarabande.

-- ViolinOnline.com has tons of information about basic violin playing technique and posture.
+- Explore ViolinOnline.com.
+It has tons of information about basic violin playing techniques and posture.
 They have instructions with pictures.

-- Use this page from violinonline.com to practice your scales.
+- Understanding scales is a big part of understanding the violin as a whole.
+The better you are at scales, the better you will be at playing this instrument.
+Use this page from violinonline.com to practice your violin scales.
 They have one- and two-octave violin scale pages in both major and minor keys, as well as scale duets.

 - Sick of only playing classical music all the time?
 Experiment with playing your favorite songs that you hear on the radio.
 You can find tons of pop songs by artists like Katy Perry, Adele, Flo Rida, and Coldplay at McCourt’s Violin Studio.IMSLP has tons of free music available for download or printing.
 All of their music is part of the public domain.